-Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Descriptio n: CAP1616 Appendix E : 'Where the proposal requires a Infrastructure costs Monetise and quantify ipment to determine the final approach vertical and lateral path.
-No r option and thus no infrastructure costs are incurred by Heathrow Summary: Infrastructure costs will not be a differentiator between the ne Baseline and Option B2.
-Description: CAP1616 Appendix E: 'Where a proposal will lead to d changes in operational costs, these should be monetised'.
-Assessment: IFP design, validation, AIP promulgation and ATC or 3.2° RNAV SSA as part of the flight trials conducted in 2015 and 20° perational instructions and training have already been completed for 17.
-Operational Monetise and quantify ental impact due to 3.2° approach' to ATC and 'no impact' on Airport hrow airport or ANSP for the permanent adoption of 3.2° RNAV costs procedures would require a review by a UK Approved Procedure ert to all aircraft operating 3.0° approaches, the 3.0° RNAV Approach e Design Organisation to ensure there still exists a safe obstacle blished by Heathrow in the AIP; however, they are not allocated by a estimated to be £8,000.
-Summary: Whilst there is a small cost associated with Option B1 operational costs will not be a differentiator between the Baseline an (Reverting to 3.0° RNAV approaches) this is minimal and therefore and Option B2.
-Description: CAP1616 Appendix E: 'Where a proposal would lead to a need for retraining and other deployment, be quantified and where possible monetised'. to a need for retraining and other deployment, this should Deployment costs Monetise and quantify AIP promulgation and ATC operational instructions and training are ort or NATS as the ANSP for the permanent adoption of 3.2° RNAV Summary: Deployment costs will not be a differentiator between the e Baseline and Option B2.
+Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Descriptio n: CAP1616 Appendix E : 'Where the proposal requires a change in the infrastructure, this should be monetised'.
+Infrastructure costs Monetise and quantify Assessment: RNAV approaches do not rely on ground-based equ change in infrastructure is required for the implementation of eithe airport or NATS as the ANSP. ipment to determine the final approach vertical and lateral path.
+No r option and thus no infrastructure costs are incurred by Heathrow Summary: Infrastructure costs will not be a differentiator between the e Baseline and Option B2.
+Description: CAP1616 Appendix E : 'Where a proposal will lead to c hanges in operational costs, these should be monetised'.
+Assessment: IFP design, validation, AIP promulgation and ATC op 3.2° RNAV SSA as part of the flight trials conducted in 2015 and 207 perational instructions and training have already been completed for 17.
+Operational costs Monetise and quantify Flight trials conducted between 2015 and 2017 reported 'No detrime landing rate.
+No further operational costs are applicable to Heat approaches. ental impact due to 3.2° approach' to ATC and 'no impact' on Airport hrow airport or ANSP for the permanent adoption of 3.2° RNAV It is anticipated that if the decision was made to remove SSA and rev procedures would require a review by a UK Approved Procedure environment for their use.
+At present the RNAV procedures are pul ATC.
+The cost of the APDO review of the procedures to Heathrow is ert to all aircraft operating 3.0° approaches, the 3.0° RNAV Approach e Design Organisation to ensure there still exists a safe obstacle blished by Heathrow in the AIP; however, they are not allocated by e estimated to be £8,000.
+Summary: Whilst there is a small cost associated with Option B1 operational costs will not be a differentiator between the Baseline and (Reverting to 3.0° RNAV approaches) this is minimal and therefore d Option B2.
+Description: CAP1616 Appendix E : 'Where a proposal would lead t be quantified and where possible monetised'. o a need for retraining and other deployment, this should Deployment costs Monetise and quantify Assessment: Instrument Flight Procedure (IFP) design, validation, already completed.
+No further deployment costs applicable to Airpo SSA.
+AIP promulgation and ATC operational instructions and training are ort or NATS as the ANSP for the permanent adoption of 3.2° RNAV Summary: Deployment costs will not be a differentiator between the Baseline and Option B2.